Day 122: Lake Tekapo

 A little while later, I reached the Haka House, my lodging for the evening.
 My room was superficially quite nice, four bunks (unfortunately, I was stuck with a top bunk) with a bathroom.
 For as much as I was spending, though, it felt a little bit offensive that they didn’t even have soap in the shower, nor the ability to sell soap or shampoo.
 (But, apparently, I could buy a trash bag for $2?!)

 After checking in and claiming my bunk, I walked a few minutes to BeSpoke Bike Tours, where I picked up my bike.
 I got there a little before 4 pm, an hour ahead of my deadline.
-(I suppose this was cutting it kind of close, given how far I walked today.)
+(I suppose this was still cutting it kind of close, given how far I walked today.)
 This was my first time on a mountain bike (as opposed to a street bike), and I was somewhat unsteady as I went for a spin around the parking lot.
-I managed to mostly get the hang of it, at least as far as being able to start and stop without falling off, because that was different.
+I managed to mostly get the hang of it, at least as far as being able to start and stop without falling off, because that was different than what I was used to.
 I was also given a bike helmet, a high-vis safety vest, a bike lock, a tire repair kit, and saddle bags to carry a small amount of stuff.
 My pack will get picked up from the hostel tomorrow morning, and transported to the Twizel Holday Park, where I’m staying tomorrow.

 I’m only planning to bike for one day, to Twizel, 55 km ahead.
 This is to get through a long stretch on a cycle track with no camping opportunity.
 But two other people had booked a two-day excursion to Lake Ōhau Lodge, a further 37 km ahead, so I was given the opportunity to do that as well, and I don’t have to decide until tomorrow afternoon after I get to Twizel.
 At the moment, I’m leaning against it, but it’s good to have the option.